 We live in an era that offers us so many alternative wellness treatments, at times it’s hard to keep up!
 One such treatment that we will discuss here, the lymphatic drainage massage, is a technique known for its ability to detoxify the body.

-Let’s take a closer look at lymphatic drainage massage.
+Let’s take a closer look at the lymphatic drainage massage.

 What is a Lymphatic Draining Massage?

 Our lymph system helps rid our bodies of waste and can at times become blocked or slow down.
 Lymph nodes are located throughout our bodies and serve as a central part of the immune system.

 Lymphatic drainage is a massage technique that is designed to stimulate the flow, of a fluid that transports white blood cells, oxygen, and nutrients to tissues throughout the body, known as Lymph.

 This massage consists of gentle, rhythmic strokes towards the lymph nodes to help rid the body of waste.
 Although this massage is not focused on your muscles as general massages are, it does affect the parasympathetic nervous system, which produces effects of calmness and relaxation.